 Over the years I have heard a lot about weighted blankets.
 I had thought about making one but I never did.
 However, when Thing 2 started to have problems falling asleep I decided to research weighted blankets and make him one.

 Weighted blankets can be somewhat expensive.
 I take extra care, as you will see below, when making my weighted blankets so that the material does not slide around during construction and stays even.
-I take care to make sure that I use double seams for added stability.
+I take care to make sure that my seams are strong and secure.
 Since weighted blankets can be expensive I try my best to make sure that the customer has exactly the weighted blanket that they desire.
 This is why I work with a customer so that they can pick out the pattern for their top fabric to make the blanket more personable to them.
 I also offer an embroidery option to have a person’s name embroidered in the top corner of the blanket.
 (I will be using pictures from different projects in this blog post.
 Some pictures are from weighted blankets and some are from weighted lap pads)

 When I make a weighted blanket I use a cotton fabric for the top of the blanket and a matching color of minky fabric for the back.
 I also use a layer of medium weight quilt batting inbetween the layers of fabric.

 I begin the process by measuring and cutting my fabric to the size that I need.
 Once I have them measured and placed together I then start pinning the fabric pieces by placing a line of pins in the center of the fabric.
 I then pin a square around the perimeter of the fabric and possibly a second time around depending on how big the blanket measures.

 Finally, I use small clips and I clip the two pieces of fabric together all around the edges placing the clips about one inch apart.
 I do this for both weighted blankets and weighted lap pads.
 This is very time consuming but it is an important step.
 The minky fabric slides very easily and without all of the pinning and clips the blanket would come out very crooked.